There’s no getting around it – tax rules can be complicated when it comes to life insurance.

 Please refer to the EOFY statements section for detailed information on how and when you’ll receive your EOFY statement/s.

-You generally can’t claim a tax deduction for insurance premiums on Life, TPD and Critical Illness (Trauma) covers.
-However, if you have insurance cover for business purposes, then your tax situation may differ.
+For insurances held outside super, you generally can’t claim a tax deduction for insurance premiums on Life, TPD and Critical Illness (Trauma) covers.
+However, if you have insurance cover for revenue based business purposes, or for insurances within super where you are personally paying the premiums (see below), then your tax situation may differ.
 We recommend seeking advice from your financial adviser or a registered tax agent.

 If your insurance policy is held inside super and you’ve made personal super contributions to pay for the insurance premiums (eg by direct debit, credit card or BPAY), you may be able to claim a tax deduction for those contributions.